-- 3.1.1 As per ITU, IPTV is defined as multimedia service such as television/video/audio/text/graphics/data delivered over IP based networks managed to support the required level of QoS/QoE, security, Interactivity, and reliability.
+- 3.1.1 As per ITU, IPTV is defined as multimedia service such as television/video/audio/text/graphics/data delivered over IP based networks managed to support the required level of Quality of Service (QoS)/ Quality of Experience (QoE), security, Interactivity, and reliability.
 In simple terms, provision of television signal using Internet Protocol for transmission of signals to the subscribers is termed as IPTV.
 Since telecom service providers having Unified Access Services license (UASL) and Cellular Mobile Telephony Service (CMTS) License are permitted to provide triple play service, they can also provide IPTV services as it is within ambit of triple play services.
-ISPs having net worth of more than Rs.100 crores are especially permitted to provide IPTV services after obtaining permission from the licensor.
-The question was being raised time and again in view of the provision of Cable Television Network (Regulation) Act 1995 whether these operators needed any other regulatory clearances registration to provide IPTV to their subscribers.
-It will be important to mention that Cable Television Network (Regulation) Act 1995 provides that no person shall operate a cable television network unless he is registered as a cable operator under this act. - 3.1.2 The issue of IPTV came up for discussion during discussions on consultation paper on "Convergence and Competition in Broadcasting in Telecommunication" issued on 2nd January, 2006.
-One school of thought was that as IPTV is a closed transmission path designed to provide cable TV services, therefore it should be governed by the provisions of 'Cable

-Television Network (Regulation) Act 1995'.
-However the other school of thought was that there will be certain grey areas/issues if IPTV service is governed by the existing Cable Television Network (Regulation) Act, 1995.
+DoT can permit any other telecom licensee also to provide IPTV services.
+The ISPs having net worth of more than Rs.100 crores are especially permitted to provide IPTV services after obtaining permission from the licensor.
+The question was being raised time and again in view of the provision of Cable Television Network (Regulation) Act 1995 whether these operators needed any other regulatory clearances or registration to provide IPTV to their subscribers.
+It will be mention that Cable Television important to Network (Regulation) Act 1995 provides that no person shall operate a cable television network unless he is registered as a cable operator under this act. - 3.1.2 The issue of IPTV came up for discussion during discussions on consultation paper on "Convergence and Competition in Broadcasting in Telecommunication" issued on 2nd January, 2006.
+One school of thought was that as IPTV is a closed transmission path designed to provide cable TV services, therefore it should be governed by the provisions of 'Cable Television Network (Regulation) Act 1995'.
+However the other school of thought was that there will be certain grey areas/ issues if IPTV service is governed by the existing Cable Television Network (Regulation) Act, 1995.
 The issues which needed further clarity are: -